-After seeing Greta Gerwig’s directorial debut Ladybird last weekend, I was struck by several things.
+After seeing Greta Gerwig’s directorial debut Ladybird, I was struck by several things.
 One, how distinct and unique Gerwig’s voice is throughout the film.
 (Already a huge Greta fan, her style of writing and speaking is apparent to any devout fan).
 Two, how truly un-hollywood style subtle the movie itself is, and three, that quiet story it tells about mothers and daughters.
-It got me thinking about all the other mother daughter films I’ve loved so dearly throughout my life.
+It got me thinking about other mother daughter films I’ve loved so dearly throughout my life.
 Movies that shaped parts of my relationship with my own mother.
 Some etched in my head forever; childhood memories that never wane, but in some ways, grow stronger.
-But I never really realized that so many of those movies that shaped my childhood, like Neil Simon’s The Goodbye Girl, and Baby Boom are in fact, all about single mothers raising daughters.
+But I never really realized so many of those movies that shaped my childhood, like Neil Simon’s The Goodbye Girl, and Baby Boom are in fact, all about single mothers raising daughters.
 Coincidence?
 Perhaps.
-But while watching Ladybird, though it’s not a single mom relationship, I was struck by how much the connection between Saoirse Ronan and her mother, the brilliant Laurie Metcalf reminded me of all those childhood mother daughter films.
-Relationships on film which are important for moms and daughters to watch, whether they realize it or not.
+But while watching Ladybird, though it’s not a single mom relationship, I was struck by how much the connection between Saoirse Ronan and her mother, the brilliant Laurie Metcalf reminded me of all those classic mother daughter films.
+Film relationships that could be considered important for moms and daughters to watch.
 Regardless the setting, (in this case Sacramento and New York City) or the plot, (in this case, pretty simple), the backdrop is the same.
-A daughter with a in-her-own way loving mother who utterly loves her back, yet continues her due diligence as a daughter to persecute her for that love nonetheless.
+A mother who utterly loves her daughter in her ‘own way’.
+A daughter who loves her back, but continues her due diligence as a daughter to persecute her for it nonetheless.

 The first time I ever saw Frances Ha, I made a notebook of favorite quotes, which I still refer back to occasionally.
-The same can theoretically be said of Ladybird.
+The same can be said of Ladybird.
 Though soft spoken in so much of its delivery, it’s loving sarcasm continually shines through.
-In a time of superhero franchises gone wild and movie reboots everywhere you look, Ladybird is something completely different; storytelling.
+In a time of superhero franchises gone wild and movie reboots everywhere, Ladybird is something completely different; storytelling.
 And this story is one that can always be told.
-In a time when Ladybird is shining a sweet, lovely light on the nuances of relationships it’s also nice to look back on some of the other mother daughter films that showcased that delicate relationship so brilliantly too.
+In a time when Ladybird is shining a sweet, lovely light on the nuances of relationships it’s also nice to look back on some of the other mother daughter films.
+Those that showcased that delicate relationship so brilliantly too.

 1. Marsha Mason and Quinn Cummings in the Goodbye Girl.
 My all time favorite movie growing up.
 Marsha Mason is a single mom in NYC raising her precocious daughter when Richard Dreyfuss comes knocking at their door.
 The sarcastic daughter has a tight bond with her mom, consistently riddled with confusion every time another man enters and then leaves the scene.
 When Dreyfuss enters the picture, it changes the dynamic forever.